B-1 Visa: Everything You Need to Know

 If you meet all these requirements, you can use the Visa Waiver Program to skip most of the paperwork and get permission to stay in the United States for up to 90 days.
 However, you still have to stick with the restrictions of the B-1 visa and you can't switch to a regular visa while you're in the US.

 On the other hand, if you do have a regular B-1 visa, you may be able to convert it into a different kind of visa without having to go back to your home country.
 This includes permanent resident (green card) visas, temporary employment visas like H1B and E1, and student visas like F1.
 Most of these visas have a yearly quota, though, so don't count on getting one before you have to go back.

 Getting a visitor visa like the B-1 might be easier than most others, but getting one can still take a lot of time and effort.
 That's why you shouldn't be afraid to ask for legal help from professionals by posting your job on UpCounsel's marketplace.
-The lawyers and firms on our marketplace include some of the best in the business and have represented and advised major corporations like Twilio, Google, and Stripe.
+The lawyers and firms on our marketplace include some of the best in the business and have represented and advised major corporations like Airbnb, Google, and Menlo Ventures.